banderson/observable-event-target/README.md

 # observable-event-target

-More details to come, but this is a sample implementation of `ObservableEventTarget` as [outlined in the Observable spec](https://github.com/tc39/proposal-observable).
+This is a sample implementation of `ObservableEventTarget` as [outlined in the Observable spec](https://github.com/tc39/proposal-observable).

-TODO: Step one is to make this example work:
+Step one is to make this example work:

 ```js
 const displayImage = document.querySelector("#displayImage");